yeramirez/Project-Everest/readme.md

 #Project Everest
 ####Background:
 Mt.
 Everest is the name of this project because of a.)
 Everest is considered the highest mountain on Earth and b.) because mountains rock! (haha, get it?)
-But seriously, this project is the biggest thing I've tackled so far in my development career.
-As of now, this is a work in project and the progress will be reflected here, in its very own Github.
+But seriously, this project is the biggest thing I've tackled so far in my development career and I consider it my own Mt.
+Everest.
+As of now, this is a work in progress and the progress will be reflected here, in its very own Github.

 Join me, as I conquer my very own Mt.
 Everest.